Morus rubra: Economic aspects

 In 2015, almost 3.4 million pounds of frozen mulberries were imported to the US – a market value of 2.6 million US dollars.
 The demand for the fruit is still rising and the prices are high.
 This constitutes a great opportunity for mulberry producers.
 It takes ten years from the seedling stage, until a mulberry tree bears fruit.
 Thus, for the decision of building up a mulberry orchard, one needs to estimate not the current demand but the market potential of ten years later.
 This involves more risk and long-term planning.
 However, there are grafted varieties that produce fruit earlier and reduce this problem.

 In future, the economic viability of mulberry production may increase even more as its drought resistance constitutes an opportunity for agriculture under climate change and as the fruit contains many micronutrients and vitamins, while people pay more and more attention to healthy nutrition.

 As mulberry production is not yet mechanized well, a lot of labor is required, especially to harvest the fruit.
 However, there is potential for mechanizing the shaking of the branches, as in tart cherry harvesting.
 A difficulty in the commercial use of mulberries is the fragility of the berries which constitutes a challenge in storage and transport.

 The leading producers of mulberry fruit are Turkey and Iran.
 They are the main mulberry suppliers to Europe.
 However, they mainly produce white and black mulberry - thus, the production of red mulberry is still less widespread.

 Agroforestry constitutes an opportunity to further improve the viability of red mulberry cultivation.
 Short-duration legume crops as intercrops improves the soil, controls weeds, and creates additional revenue.

-Nutritional aspects

-Fresh mulberries are mainly water.
-Per 100g, they provide 1.2g protein and 0.85g fat.
-Dried mulberries, which is the most consumed form, contain 70g carbs, 14g fibers, 12g proteins and 3g fats per 100g.

-Mulberries are rich in vitamin C, calcium, iron and potassium.